decretist/Dissertation/Chapter3/chapter3.markdown

 microfilm of Paris, Bibliothèque nationale de France, Latin 3886.
 It does not appear to have a preface of any kind, but launches immediately into the abbreviation starting with "*Humanum genus duobus regitur*."
-In the apparent absence then of any first-hand evidence from Omnebene himself, we have only Robert's word that Omnebene was Gratian's student, and so, like Noonan, "\[w\]e are left to speculate as to how sound his story was."[15]
-In the end, there may be little more informational content to be extracted from the statement than that Robert understood Omnebene to be working within a specific intellectual tradition of which Gratian was, by that time, the acknowledged founder.
+In the apparent absence then of any first-hand evidence from Omnibonus himself, we have only Robert's word that Omnibonus was Gratian's student, and so, like Noonan, "\[w\]e are left to speculate as to how sound his story was."[15]
+In the end, there may be little more informational content to be extracted from the statement than that Robert understood Omnibonus to be working within a specific intellectual tradition of which Gratian was, by that time, the acknowledged founder.

-### Simon of Bisignano
+## Simon of Bisignano

 Simon of Bisignano (fl.
 1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum*